missinglink/ciao/README.md

 }
 ```

-## Dynamic Config Files
+## Dynamic Project Settings

-If you require a dynamic configuration then you may use a file called `ciao.js` or `ciao.coffee` instead of `ciao.json`
+If you require your settings to be generated before the test suite runs then you may use a file called `ciao.js` or `ciao.coffee` instead of `ciao.json`.

+This is particularly useful for running `fixtures` or any other local or remote code before your tests start.

 Dynamic configurations must exports their settings with `module.exports =` or an error will be thrown.